If you are a yoga instructor, where do you look to buy yoga teacher insurance? What companies sell yoga teacher insurance?

 Only You Can Decide What Policy Is Right for Your Needs

-Two questions/answers you may wish to know before purchasing a policy (among others):
+Questions To Ask before purchasing a Yoga Insurance policy (among others):

 - What does the policy cover?